-Student Links is an opportunity for students who have an intellectual disability to explore ideas for their future after high school.
-Student Links matches students and mentors who share a common passion or interest.
+Funded by the Ministry of Children, Community and Social Services Student Links is an opportunity for students (ages 14 to 21) who have an intellectual disability to explore ideas for their future after high school.
+It matches students and mentors who naturally share a common passion or interest.
 The goal is to enhance their capacity to make informed decisions about their future prior to leaving school.
-This is achieved by connecting young people with adult mentors or community connections where similar interests exist.

 “Meeting Jay was really exciting because he reminded me of myself when I was in high school.
 He loves technology, he’s super eager to learn and he’s willing to try new things.
 So when we first met, we decided it would be a good idea to learn how to create a simple website.
 I’d walk him through it and he could keep exploring other possibilities on his own.” -Rohit Prashad, Student Links Mentor, Software Engineering and Industrial Design